Omar Avilán

 Omar Alejandro Avilán Mendoza (born 29 April 1977) is a Mexican former footballer who played as a midfielder.

 Club career

 Born in Guadalajara, Jalisco, Avilán made his professional debut with Club Atlas in February 1995.
 He joined Toros Neza for one year in 1998, and then moved to C.F.
 Monterrey.
 He would finish his career with stints at Puebla F.C. and Querétaro F.C.

 International career

-Avilán made one appearance for the Mexico national football team, entering as a second-half substitute a friendly against Ecuador on 5 February 1997.
+Avilán made one appearance for the Mexico national football team, entering as a second-half substitute in a friendly against Ecuador on 5 February 1997.